JonasPrimbs/movesense-ble-ecg-firmware/MIGRATION.md

 **Migration to 1.2.0 (bootloader)**

-- The new bootloader contains a new SoftDevice made by Nordic Semiconductor in version 4.0.5.
-You can find the new bootloader in migration/bootloader_2.zip.
-Before you will send a new dfu with 1.2.0 based software you HAVE TO update bootloader, without this step your Movesense will be always in dfu mode.
-Your Movesense automatically will go to the second dfu mode after bootloader update.
-The bootloader can not be downgraded.
+- The Movesense device software v1.2.0 includes a new SoftDevice bluetooth stack version 4.0.5 (by Nordic Semiconductors) as well as new bootloader.
+When updating the sensor software using DFU from 1.1 version (or older), one **must update bootloader first**.
+You can either use the "*bootloader update DFU package*" (found in migration/bootloader_2.zip) **or** you can use DFU package that includes the new bootloader and SoftDevice (built as part for compiling sensor software with movesense-device-lib >=1.2).
+** *NOTE: The once updated bootloader and softdevice cannot be downgraded* **.

 **Migration to 1.0.1**